CuprumBuddy/cuprum-garden/content/sources/Linear Algebra - Vectors, what even are they (3blue1brown).md

 That’s why I was surprised to learn that matrices are vectors and vice versa – for some reason I prefer matrices over vectors.

 Anyways, this brings us to the mathematician’s perspective – physics student perspective plus computer science perspective ‘where "vector" is pretty much a fancy word for list’.
-It’s worth noting that the mathematician’s definition is an example of [[Yoneda lemma]]:
+It’s worth noting that the mathematician’s definition is an example of Yoneda lemma:

 > [A] vector can be anything where there's a sensible notion of adding two vectors and multiplying a vector by a number, operations that we'll talk about later in this chapter.

 For reference, Yoneda lemma, simply put, states that to describe an object one needs to describe all its relationships with other objects.
-(Yep, it’s “referencing [[category theory]] concepts while studying way more simple subjects” time.)
+(Yep, it’s “referencing category theory concepts while studying way more simple subjects” time.)

 Another explanation that caught my eye was: